Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain

-5G is the fifth generation of cellular network technologies developed in response to meet the growing demand for a variety of new services such as autonomous vehicles and massive IoT.
-Using different technologies such as the millimeter-wave spectrum, massive multiple-input and multiple-output, and network slicing, 5G aims to provide high data rates, coverage, connectivity, and bandwidth, with a massive reduction in latency and energy consumption.
-5G, in addition, provides device-to-device (D2D) communication that enables edge devices to communicate directly with each other.
-The D2D communication accelerates the development of edge-centric applications \cite{loghin2020disruptions} and also enables edge devices to establish consensus among themselves to process transactions.
-Processing transactions by edge devices and independent of edge servers is needed due to the lack of trust or connectivity between edge devices and edge servers or to offload traffic from edge servers.

-5G networks are cellular networks, in which the service area is divided into small {\em domains}.
-In a 5G structure, machines (i.e., devices, servers) are organized in a hierarchical structure where at the leaf level, edge devices, e.g., smart cars, smartphones, within a local area (i.e., a spatial domain) are connected to each other and to an edge server (as the parent vertex).
-Nearby edge servers (e.g., campus area) are then connected to a fog server (e.g., metropolitan area) and finally, at the root level, cloud servers are placed.
-The network might include different layers of edge, fog, or cloud servers, i.e., the hierarchy might have more than four layers.
-Furthermore, to provide fault tolerance, each vertex of the hierarchy, e.g., edge, fog, or cloud servers, consist of a set of nodes, called a {\em domain}.
+In an edge network, machines (i.e., devices, servers) are organized in a hierarchical structure where at the leaf level, edge devices within a local area are connected to each other and to an edge server domain (as the parent vertex).
+Nearby edge servers (e.g., campus area) are then connected to a fog server (e.g., metropolitan area) and finally, at the root level, cloud servers are placed \cite{tong2016hierarchical}.
+The hierarchy might include multiple layers of edge, fog, or cloud servers.